getnikola/plugins/v7/publication_list/README.md

 A Nikola plugin to easily manage publication list.

-This plugin provides a directive `publication-list`, which reads a BibTeX file and display the references in them on the web page.
+This plugin provides a directive `publication_list`, which reads a BibTeX file and display the references in them on the web page.

 The publications are displayed in the following way.
 All publications are sorted